C-level executives lack a clear typology of the digital data that can help marketing strategists unlock value.

 From spammer to detective

 So what does this mean for CMOs?
 They will need to become agile detectives.
-Like Sherlock Holmes who relied on loosely linked cues to solve enigmas, CMOs must now navigate social, search and site inputs to generate long-term, novel insights about customers and keep their brands ahead of competitors.
-To crack this puzzle, business leaders should recognise the biases of big data and properly use each type of footprint astutely: social footprints to unlock qualitative insights on emerging trends or brand sentiments, search footprints to unveil how and why customers get interested in their products or services, and site footprints to unpack the customer journey around, before and after online purchases.
+Like Sherlock Holmes who relied on loosely linked cues to solve enigmas, CMOs must now navigate social, search and site and shop inputs to generate long-term, novel insights about customers and keep their brands ahead of competitors.
+To crack this puzzle, business leaders should recognise the biases of big data and properly use each type of footprint astutely: social footprints to unlock qualitative insights on emerging trends or brand sentiments, search footprints to unveil how and why customers get interested in their products or services, and site and shop footprints to unpack the customer journey around, before and after online purchases.

 In general, we identify six golden rules for CMOs to master these streams of big data.
 First, focus on key audiences.
 Big data enables marketing heads to segment consumer groups with unprecedented granularity.
 Second, engage customers by identifying their real interests in the category but also outside of it.
 Third, choose the influencers your audience bonds with, not those you feel are generally influential in all settings.
 Fourth, move quickly to adapt to new trends.
 Fifth, don’t rest on your laurels.
 Tracking your brand’s digital health is a continuous process.
 And sixth, share digital consumer insights within your organisation, placing them where they should be: at the heart of the decision-making process.